avneesh0612/hashnode-blogs/cl6xr8krk030kcqnvduf54e30.md

   };
 ```

-Now our app works totally fine! 🎉
+Now our app works fine! 🎉

 # Conclusion

-Hope you learnt how to make an amazing wallet connect button with rainbowkit and integrate it with thirdweb to create an NFT drop and allow users to claim it!
+Hope you learned how to make an amazing wallet connect button with rainbowkit and integrate it with thirdweb to create an NFT drop and allow users to claim it!

 ## Useful links